farcaster-project/RFCs/architecture.md

 ## Swap State

 The Swap state encodes the step of the protocol execution the user is currently in, and it is handled by the Daemon.
 For each given State zero or more transitions are enabled as a function of a list of valid inputs.
 Inputs can be: (i) events, (ii) inter-daemon messages, or (iii) instructions.
 When a swap state receives an input, a transition to a new state MAY produce outputs.
-Outputs can be: (i) jobs, (ii) inter-daemon messages, or (iii) instruction availibity.
+Outputs can be: (i) jobs, (ii) inter-daemon messages, or (iii) instruction availability.

 Valid transitions from one state to other states are described through a recipe.
 Upon Swap state update, daemon pushes new subset of available instructions to Client.